ornj/twig-extensions-bundle/README.md

 functionality that is often times present on web pages.

 ## Installation
-Install this bundle in your Symfony2 project by adding OrnjTwigExtensionsBundle tto your `composer.json`.
+Install this bundle in your Symfony2 project by adding it to your `composer.json`.

 ```json
 {